Daleray1231/My_REACT_Portfolio/README.md

 3. Run the application: `npm start`

 ## Contributing
+Development began with an online React tutorial on [Freecodecamp](https://www.freecodecamp.org/news/build-portfolio-website-react/)
 Tech icon images provided by <a target="_blank" href="https://icons8.com">Icons8</a>

 Feel free to contribute to this project by opening issues or pull requests.
 Your contributions are welcome and appreciated.